NRDIS, Greek Revival -picturesque

 Porch posts like those of Elm St., High St., and Salem St. houses

 This home was most likely income property for the Hussey and Smith families, as Charles Henry Bell and family are listed here in 1870 census.
+The 1872 map of Frye Village marks a W. Abbott on this home.
 Bell would later purchase the property through his son John W. Bell who bought on May 17, 1889, then deeded to Charles H. Bell on June 24, 1889.

-Henry Todd was born in Belfast, Northern Ireland on June 21, 1876 son of William & Elizabeht (Shaw) Todd.
+Henry Todd was born in Belfast, Northern Ireland on June 21, 1876 son of William & Elizabeth (Shaw) Todd.
 He immigrated to the US with his family in 1885 (1881 1910 census).
 He was living in Lawrence, MA at the time of his wedding on June 18, 1902.
 Henry married Lucetta Hilton b.
 1876 in Saugus, MA, dau. of Henry & Sarah Ann (Batty) Hilton.
 Henry was a Folder and Lucetta a Weaver in the mills in Lawrence.
-They purchased the home on Poor Street and the property would have a Todd connection for 78 years.
+The home and property would have a Todd connection for 78 years.

-Henry became a Mason in 1912 with St. Matthew's Lodge in Andover.
+Henry joined the St. Matthew's Mason Lodge in Andover in 1912.
 His occupation is listed as Bleacher at the time.
 In 1917 he is a salesman for Lawrence Gas Co. and later a clerk.
 Henry would become a janitor at the new Shawsheen School just up the hill from their home.

 Henry and Lucetta had two children, Ruth O. b.
 1908 and Kenneth b.
 1913.
 With the death of his wife, Henry then held the property jointly with his daughter Ruth Southworth on Mar.
 23, 1962.
 Ruth Todd was married to Palmer Southworth.
 Henry died on October 14, 1964 and Ruth inherited the home.
 The deed was place in both Palmer & Ruth Southworth names on May 18, 1967.